Phan Đình Phùng: Court official

 Despite his prominent position in the Nguyễn dynasty, little is known about Phan's personal stance on Vietnamese relations with France, which was in the process of colonising Vietnam.
 France had first invaded in 1858, beginning the colonisation of southern Vietnam.
 Three provinces were ceded under the 1862 Treaty of Saigon, and a further three in 1867 to form the colony of Cochinchina.
 During the period, there was debate in the Huế court on the best strategy to regain the territory.
 One group advocated military means, while another believed in the use of diplomacy in addition to financial and religious concessions.
 By the time of Tự Đức's death in 1883, the whole of Vietnam was colonised, henceforth incorporated with Laos and Cambodia into French Indochina.

 Upon his death in 1883, the childless Tự Đức had named his nephew, Kiến Phúc, as his successor, rather than Dục Đức, his most senior heir.
 Tự Đức had written in his will that Dục Đức was depraved and unworthy of ruling the country.
 However, led by Thuyết, the regents enthroned Dục Đức under the pressure of the ladies of the court.
 Phan protested against the violation of Tự Đức's will of succession and refused to sanction anyone other than Kiến Phúc.
 Lucky to escape the death penalty, Phan was stripped of his positions.
-Later, Dục Đức was deposed and executed by Thuyết on the grounds of ignoring court etiquette, ignoring the mourning rites for Tự Đức and having affairs with the late emperor's consorts.
+Later, Dục Đức was deposed and executed by Thuyết on the grounds of ignoring court etiquette, ignoring the mourning rites for Tự Đức and having affairs with the later emperor's consorts.
 Phan again protested the regents' actions and was briefly imprisoned by Thuyết, before being exiled to his home province.